-- Support a whole-of-government approach that mainstreams NbS coherence and integrated planning and implementation in the next round of Nationally Determined Contributions (NDCs), updated National Adaptation Plans (NAPs), and forthcoming revised National Biodiversity Strategies and Action Plans (NBSAPs). - Support the development of globally agreed standardised indicators and tools for tracking integrated progress towards global targets for climate change, biodiversity, and land degradation in a way that ensures actions comply with the highest relevant NbS standards and protocol, and at minimum ensure the promotion of multiple benefits and with direct access modalities for Indigenous Peoples, local communities, women, girls, and youth, among others. - Support coherence and accessibility of data, ensuring metrics and methodologies encourage an integrated approach for monitoring climate change, biodiversity, and human well-being in a way that does not over-burden reporting requirements and works in collaboration and respect for intellectual property with collaboration across international, non-governmental and private sector organisations, scientific and academic institutions, and Indigenous Peoples and local communities.
+- Support a whole-of-government approach that mainstreams NbS coherence and integrated planning and implementation in the next round of Nationally Determined Contributions (NDCs), updated National Adaptation Plans (NAPs), and forthcoming revised National Biodiversity Strategies and Action Plans (NBSAPs). - Support the development of globally agreed standardised indicators and tools for tracking integrated progress towards global targets for climate change, biodiversity and land degradation in a way that ensures actions comply with the highest relevant NbS standards and protocol, and at minimum ensure the promotion of multiple benefits, with direct access modalities for Indigenous peoples, local communities, women, girls and youth, among others. - Support coherence and accessibility of data, ensuring metrics and methodologies encourage an integrated approach for monitoring climate change, biodiversity and human well-being in a way that does not overburden reporting requirements and works in consideration of and respect for intellectual property with collaboration across international, non-governmental and private sector organisations, scientific and academic institutions, and Indigenous peoples and Local communities (IPLCs).